Occupational health law: 5 points to remember

 • The employer must inform the employee that he or she may request this appointment.
 No consequences may be drawn from the employee's refusal to attend.

-• Pre-resumption examination: In the event of absence from work due to incapacity resulting from illness or accident lasting longer than a period set by decree, the employee may undergo a pre-resumption examination by the occupational physician.
+Pre-return-to-work examination: In the event of an absence from work due to an incapacity resulting from illness or an accident lasting longer than a period specified by decree, the employee is entitled to a pre-return-to-work examination by the occupational physician.
+The pre-return-to-work examination allows, in particular, for the assessment of the implementation of individual accommodation measures, once the employee’s return to their position is anticipated.

 5 - Medical file